jonny-wg2/website3.0/blog/2020-01-28-Thanos-infinite-metrics.md

 ---

-In the current DevOps world, our industry relies on the ability to observe and monitorize our infrastructure and services.
-Working Group Two is no exception here and as we are operating in the TelCo space we wanted to know more about the usage patterns of our platform over days, months and even years.
+In the current DevOps world, our industry relies on the ability to observe and monitorize our infrastructure and services. **wgtwo** is no exception here and as we are operating in the TelCo space we wanted to know more about the usage patterns of our platform over days, months and even years.

 <!--truncate-->